Update on Osteopathy at the Sunflower Centre - 24th September 2021

 - let us know if you or anyone in your household have had any symptoms of Covid-19 within the last seven days before your appointment;

-- if you drive to the centre for your appointment, please wait in your car until the time that you are due so that you don’t unnecessarily encounter other patients/clients in the building;
+- if you drive to the centre for your appointment, please wait in your car until the time of your appointment

-- immediately on entering the building, please wash your hands thoroughly;
+- immediately on entering the building, please either use hand sanitiser or wash your hands thoroughly;

 - let us know if you have any condition such as asthma or hayfever that might lead to increased droplet transmission (whereupon we will give you a mask to wear also).

-We fully understand the nervousness that many are feeling as discussions around easing the lock down gather pace; we hope the cautiousness that this nurtures will help protect those who are vulnerable and reduce their exclusion from the outside world.
+We fully understand the nervousness that many may be feeling around face-to-face therapies in these times, but we hope that our measures will reassure you while protecting those who are vulnerable and reducing their exclusion from the outside world.

-Whatever your experience, we look forward to hearing your story and seeing how what we have to offer can support you to continue to adjust to this new normal and help alleviate what’s happened or built up for you since not being able to access manual therapy.
+Whatever your experience these last months, we look forward to hearing your story and seeing how what we have to offer can support you and your health.

 Joanna Mitchell DO

-The best way to get in touch is by email to email@example.com - giving a brief description of why you’d like to be seen as well as the best number to get back to you on.
+Joanna Mitchell is principal osteopath and is fielding enquiries whilst we don't have reception cover.
+If you want an initial chat about whether osteopathy is what you need, or to talk about how we might be able to help, then get in touch with her by email at email@example.com giving a brief description of why you’d like to be seen as well as the best number to get back to you on.

 You could also leave a message on our usual number and one of our osteopaths will be in touch - 020 8694 2714 - but it will take a little longer to process your enquiry.